-*This article was updated on June 7, 2017*
+*This article was updated January 2019*

 When choosing a Forex broker, it’s critical that you do your research and make sure the broker is reputable, reliable and regulated.
 When it comes to choosing a payment system, the same research should be done, so that you can make sure you’re paying the fewest fees and getting the most reliable and secure service.
 Following the collapse of Liberty Reserve earlier this year, traders have been more conscious than ever about choosing a payment option, and rightfully so.
 Fortunately, there are several options, among them NETELLER, a long-standing option that has grown into one of the most reliable and respectable online payment systems in the world.
 We’ve chosen to do a full NETELLER review to help traders (both new and experienced) decide if this is the right payment processor for them, or to see if there’s a better solution than time-consuming wire transfers or risky credit card transfers.

 NETELLER was originally serviced by Optimal Payments Limited which was founded in 1999.
 It seems that the company has been renamed as Paysafe Financial Services Limited, a wholly owned subsidiary of Paysafe Group PLC.
 For over a decade, NETELLER has been supplying individuals and commercial enterprises with a secure method of moving money from one place to another in a way that is both quick and easy to execute.
 Today, NETELLER is one of the world’s largest independent money transfer businesses, processing more than a $1billion worth of transactions each year.